marcomarino123/magnopy/docs/source/user-guide/methods/spin-rotations.rst

     :file: ../../../images/spin-rotations-simple.html

   .. note::
-    We will not use the latter rotation in the following pages.
+    We will NOT use the latter rotation in the following pages.